YAWP Summer Teen Writing Fellowship

 • Workshopping how to give and receive feedback on creative work

-• Learning how to sustain a future in the literary world as college students, educators, agents, editors and working artists
+• Learning how to sustain a future in the literary world as students, educators, agents, editors and working artists

 • Lunch, snacks, and MBTA passes provided